How your personal information is used by Scottish Friendly.

 More information on the company can be found here.

-For the purpose of the prize draw, we may collect, use, store and transfer different kinds of personal data about you as follows:
+For the purpose of the prize draw, we may collect, use, store and transfer the following personal information about you:

-The Data Protection Regulation gives us a number of different conditions to allow us to process your information lawfully.
+The Data Protection Regulation gives us a number of different conditions to allow us to process your personal information lawfully.
 We’ll only use your information when one of those conditions has been satisfied.
-We will only use your personal data for the purpose for which we collected it which is -
+We will only use your personal information for the purpose for which we collected it which is:

 To enable you to participate in a prize draw.